 3. Ditch the toxic food

-Okay, now for the big one: Toxic Food.
+Okay, now for the big one that often gets neglected when thinking about a non-toxic kitchen: Toxic Food.
 What is toxic food?
 Well, “toxins” are considered poisons.
 So toxic food is anything that can be poisonous to the body.
 For me that means most of what the groceries stores sell as “food.”
 I try not to go crazy and don’t stress about having a “perfect” diet, but I do my best to nourish my body with real food.

 - Replace GMO and pesticide-laden foods with organic.

 - Replace processed foods full of artificial ingredients, preservatives, or other synthetic ingredients with real food, made with your own hands.

 Of course if you don’t know where to start I’d highly recommend checking out my newest ebook, Processed Free.
 It’s the guide to help you learn about real toxic food and, better yet, how to switch over to the good stuff without stress and worry.
 Learn more here.

 Your Non-Toxic Kitchen: Progress not perfection.

 Just a friendly reminder, any step in the right direction is better than doing nothing at all.
 Slow and steady progress is the key to long lasting changes toward a non-toxic kitchen.
 Start with one step, break it down into doable actions, proceed forward and then remember to look back and see how far you’ve come!